swapnilhpatil/analog-clock/README.md

 # Analog Clock
-Here is the preview video of the website below:
+Here is the preview video of the demo below:

 Demo will updalod soon.